 This webpage is provided for informational purposes. It is not legal advice. 

 Yes, the Language Arts portion of the GED includes an essay subtest.

 How long is the GED?

-GED subtests range from 70 - 150 minutes in length each.
-The Math and Language Arts GED subtests
+Each of the four GED subtests range from 70 – 150 minutes in length.
+The Math and Language Arts GED subtests include a break.

 Do I have to take all 4 GED subtests on the same day?

 No. You can schedule to take the GED subtests on different days.
 You must take and pass all 4 subtests within five years.